Through output logs, screenshots, and more, mabl makes it easy to debug your failing tests.

 If a failed journey has passed previously, a "view last passed test" message will appear under the failed status on the output page.
 Clicking this link, or preferably opening it in a new tab, will take you to the last passing status.
 From here, it's easy to compare differences between the two runs.

 The step that mabl fails on may not always be the step that caused the issue.
-For example, if a dropdown has been added to a page the "Find Any" looking for any dropdown step may find that dropdown instead of the intended element.
+For example, if the step looking for a dropdown is set to "Find first" element and a new dropdown is added before it, the step will find that dropdown instead of the intended element.
 When that happens, mabl will still interact with the element properly, but will fail when mabl tries to click on a dropdown item that doesn't exist.
 This approach is especially helpful to determine the broader context in which the error occurred.

 In some cases, such as when mabl encounters browser pop-ups such as basic auth, the screenshot and output logs may not be enough to determine the cause of the failure.
 Using the "Edit journey" button at the top of the output page is one of the best ways to get a live look at how your journeys are executing.
 Be sure to clear your browser cookies, or simply open (and allow) the mabl trainer in an incognito window, before starting.
 Use the play button, located at the top of the trainer window to play through each step.
 You'll be able to see exactly what issues mabl has when running your journey right here in the trainer.

 If your journeys are particularly long, containing many assertions and similar, it may be helpful to use the arrow keys to step through your journey.
 Just hover over the trainer window and press the up and down keys to move through the output without having to play each step.